Minneapolis City Council: Controversies and incidents

+At the Minneapolis DFL caucus for Ward 10 on May 13, 2023, supporters of challenger Nasri Warsame rushed the stage when incumbent Aisha Chughtai was scheduled to speak.
+Chughtai claimed that over a dozen of her supporters and DFL volunteers were physically assaulted in the chaos, while Warsame claimed his campaign manager had been hospitalized due to an injury sustained by a member of the opposing campaign's staff.
+Later that month, leaders of the DFL voted to permanently bar Warsame from seeking the party's endorsement for any elected office.

+In February 2025, Jerry McAfee, a local pastor and leader of a nonprofit contracted with the city as violence interrupters, disrupted a council meeting with violent threats and homophobic insults towards council members, when they considered temporarily transferring violence prevention programs to Hennepin County authority.
+The Minneapolis Police Department met with McAfee and council leadership afterwards, but determined no crime had actually occurred.

+Structure

 Electoral system

 In 2006, Minneapolis voters approved the use of the single transferable vote for its municipal elections.
 The first use of ranked-choice voting was in the 2009 municipal election.
 However, since the City Council uses single-member districts, the single transferable vote functions the same way as instant-runoff voting.
 This system of voting is commonly known in the United States as ranked choice voting.

 Each member's term is normally four years, and there are no limits on the number of terms a member may serve.
-In 2020, however, voters approved a plan to amend the city charter to establish city council elections in 2021 and 2023 for two-year terms instead of the regular four-year terms, with four-year term elections restarting in 2025.
+In 2020, voters approved a plan to amend the city charter to establish city council elections in 2021 and 2023 for two-year terms instead of the regular four-year terms, with four-year term elections restarting in 2025.
 The amendment also granted the ability for the city to use this method whenever regular city council elections do not fall in a year ending in a 3 in order to comply with a state law designed to require city council elections in years ending in 2 or 3 after a census.

+Wards

+Each city council member represents one of 13 wards.
+Ward boundaries are redrawn after each census and approved by the court-appointed Charter Commission.
+For elections, the 13 wards are subdivided into a total of 137 precincts.

 Salary

-Council Members have a base salary of $106,101 in 2021.
+Council members have a base salary of $109,846 in 2024.
 Raises for council members and the mayor are based on "averaging out the increases included in the union contracts they approved the previous year."
+The rate was $106,101 in 2021.
 In 2018, all Council Members were paid a base salary of $98,696 annually, plus mileage, free parking, and the usual employee benefits.
 This salary included an increase of $10,000 approved in late 2017.

-Members, 2022–current

-Election results according to preliminary results by Minneapolis Election and Voter Services.
-Political parties are shown as presented in the Star Tribune voter guide, with corrections based on candidate's campaign webpages.

-Members, 2018–2021
+Members

+The council is made up of 13 members.
+The DFL holds 12 seats, while one member (Robin Wonsley) sits as an independent democratic socialist.
+New members took office January 2024.

-Standing Committees
+Committees

-In response to the COVID-19 pandemic, the City Council on March 27, 2020, reorganized its committee structure, suspending its existing committees and creating two committees in their place.
-The stated goals of this restructuring are to be more flexible and responsive during the city's public health emergency, give city departments more time to plan and prepare agenda items to be presented to the City Council, and expedite processing and publication of City Council decisions.
-These changes are intended to be in effect for the duration of the public health emergency.

-On May 22, 2020, the City Council revised its committee structure to enable the previously suspended Budget Committee to meet as needed.
-On August 28, 2020, the City Council further revised its committee structure, adding a new committee and enabling the previously suspended Transportation and Public Works Committee to meet again.
+The Minneapolis City Council operates through several standing committees, each focusing on specific areas of city governance.